ratify-project/ratify-verifier-go/cosign/README.md

 ### Cosign Library Keyless Verify

-To verify a keyless signed cosign signature, you need to verify the following trust chain:
+To verify a keyless signed Cosign signature, you need to verify the following trust chain:

 - Check if the artifact matches what is described in the signature
 - Check if the OIDC identify (subject & issuer) matches what is described in the signature
 - Check if the certificate and the timestamp in signature are valid against Fulcio and Rekor
 - The root trust of Fulcio and Rekor is sourced from https://tuf-repo-cdn.sigstore.dev/
-- The root trust of https://tuf-repo-cdn.sigstore.dev/ is from the cosign binary
+- The root trust of https://tuf-repo-cdn.sigstore.dev/ is from the Cosign binary

+> [!NOTE]
+> With a short-lived certificate with timestamping, the trust has been completely shifted to Fulcio and Rekor of the Sigstore.
+> To resolve the TOFU issue of the TUF, Cosign pins the trust by embedding the current latest `root.json`, which contains the public key of the root role of the TUF, into the Cosign binary at the build time.

 #### Keyless Verify Input